niguen/battleship/README.md

 Before starting the game each player will have to add a text-file to the resources' directory that contains the field-setup.
 Alternatively one of the sample names can be used to play the game:

-The sample names are: Alice, bob, Dave, Charles, Dave, Peter or Simon
+The sample names are: Alice, Bob, Dave, Charles, Peter or Simon

 The field should contain five ships, represented by numbers.
 All other fields are water, represented by the `~`-character.
 Every field has the dimension of 10 x 10 characters (You can add some spaces for better visibility).